District Railway: West to Putney Bridge, Richmond, Ealing and Hounslow

-Permission to build a railway 1+1/2 mi long to Hammersmith was granted on 7 July 1873, the independent Hammersmith Extension Railway having been formed to raise the necessary capital.
+Permission to build a railway 1+1/2 mi long to Hammersmith was granted in the Hammersmith Extension Railway Act 1873 (36 & 37 Vict. c. cxxxi) on 7 July 1873, the independent Hammersmith Extension Railway having been formed to raise the necessary capital.
 The new line started from a junction on the curve to Addison Road and also allowed easier access to Lillie Bridge Depot.
 It opened on 9 September 1874 with one intermediate station at North End (Fulham) (renamed West Kensington in 1877) and a terminus at Hammersmith, and was served by through trains to Mansion House.
 West Brompton was now served by a shuttle to Earl's Court.
 The Hammersmith Extension Railway was absorbed by the District Railway via the District Railway (Hammersmith Extension Amalgamation) Act 1874 (37 & 38 Vict. c. xxxii).
 Earl's Court station burnt down in 1875 and a larger replacement with four tracks and two island platforms opened on 1 February 1878.
 This was sited to the west of the original station; to the east of the station a flying junction was built to separate traffic to Kensington (High Street) and from Gloucester Road.

 In December 1876, six trains per hour ran on the inner circle between Mansion House and Aldgate.
 The District operated four trains per hour from Mansion House to Hammersmith.
 Also leaving every hour from Mansion House were two GWR middle circle services to Aldgate via Addison Road and two L&NWR services to Broad Street via Willesden Junction.
 Three services an hour travelled between West Brompton and Earl's Court.